 We are a network of leaders committed to building an equitable future.

-Jennifer Blatz is the president and CEO of StriveTogether, a national nonprofit working in nearly 70 communities across the United States to enable more than 12 million young people to succeed in school and life.
+Jennifer Blatz is the president and CEO of StriveTogether, a national nonprofit working in 70 communities across the United States to enable more than 14 million young people to succeed in school and life.

 Jennifer is a nationally recognized leader and expert in building place-based partnerships.
 For two decades, she has designed, developed and implemented strategies that drive large-scale community improvement through partnership with local leaders and organizations.

 Prior to taking the helm of StriveTogether, Jennifer served in leadership roles, including deputy director and senior director of operations.
 She was instrumental in launching the national Cradle to Career Network and creating the StriveTogether Theory of Action™.
 She also developed a bold plan for 23 communities across the country to reach systems-level transformation by 2023.